What is Brazilian Blowout?

 The Blowout Process

-Hair is bone-straight when flat ironed, and when washed, they become softer, more controlled and less tangle-prone than before.
+Hair is bone-straight when flat ironed, and when washed, it becomes softer, more controlled, and less tangle-prone than before.

 Don’t worry – the process is simple despite its chemical use.
 Below, we show a five-step explanation of the popular method.

-- The hair is washed and coated with an amino acid-rich solution.
+- The hair is washed with clarifying shampoo to remove buildup and then coated with an amino acid-rich solution applied in small sections to damp hair.

 - The hair is blow-dried to begin sealing the protein solution.

-- The hair is flat ironed, while finishes the sealing process of the solution into the hair.
+- The hair is flat ironed, while the solution is sealed into the hair.

-- The solution is rinsed out of hair.
+- The solution is rinsed out of the hair.

-- Hair is flat ironed for the second time, although if the customer wishes not to have their hair re-ironed, they do not have to.
+- Hair is flat ironed for the second time, although if the customer wishes to keep their curls, they do not have to, instead, you simply scrunch the hair back into its curl pattern.

 How Does the Brazilian Blowout Solution Work?